ppenzin/junta/_posts/2015-06-13-bootstrap.md

 feature to be implemented is dependency resolution supporting multiple versions; after that test support can be added, then other features.

-This incremental approach would allow Junta project to move forward without having to implement a significant subset of functionality before any results can be demonstrated.
+This incremental approach would allow the project to move forward without having to implement a significant subset of functionality before any results can be demonstrated.